shunliz/shunliz.github.io/_posts/2017-02-13-ten-year-old-googler-3.markdown

  - Site Reliability Engineer (SRE)

 The maintenance of operational systems is done by software engineering teams, rather than traditional sysadmin types, but the hiring requirements for software engineering skills for the SRE are slightly lower than the requirements for the Software Engineering position.
-The nature and purpose of the SRE role is explained very well and in detail in the SRE book [7], so we won°Øt discuss it further here.
+The nature and purpose of the SRE role is explained very well and in detail in the SRE book [7], so we won‚Äôt discuss it further here.

  - Product Manager